workfusioner-byte/HardwareFix-OS/README.md

 ---

 <p align="center">
-  Built with ☕ espresso-brown pixels and ❤️ by the HardwareFix team.
+  Built with ☕ espresso-brown pixels and ❤️ by the @Charan0196  and @AkshayMamidala.
 </p>